by Pato Bosich

 “By drawing directly from artifacts, in their presence, I necessarily disrupt their equilibrium.
 As if I ‘open them up’, but not by deconstructing or interpreting them.
 I create a disbalance, a void on the page based on instinct.
 Through that void, that open space, I later re-enter.
 When successful, the new artwork brings about its own harmony, its own magic equilibrium akin to the original but this time contemporary.”
 Pato Bosich

 Pato Bosich was born in Chile in 1978, studied fine art in London where he lives and works.
 He has exhibited extensively internationally in galleries and public museums.

-This selection, which covers works done from 2016 to the present, is curated by James Putnam, an independent curator and writer and former founder curator of the British Museum’s Contemporary Arts and Cultures Programme.
+The exhibition has been put together in collaboration with James Putnam, an independent curator and writer and former founder curator of the British Museum’s Contemporary Arts and Cultures Programme.